Anthony_Nolan_Patients_&_Families_100617_0574

 • the condition you have

-• how early it has been diagnosed
+• how early it's been diagnosed

 • your symptoms and how likely they are to respond to treatment